ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of protostars?: Observations and data

 \subsection{Infrared data}

-We use Spitzer Enhanced Imaging Products (SEIP) from the Spitzer Heritage Archive \citep{2012Megeath} and Wide-Field Infrared survey explorer (WISE) data \citep{Wright2010} to help classify protostars distributed throughout the region of the cores.
-The SEIP includes data from the four channels of the IRAC instrument (3.6, 4.5, 5.8, 8 $\mu$m) and the 24 $\mu$m channel of the MIPS instrument.
-WISE data were also observed in 3.4, 4.6, 12, and 22 $\mu$m.
-In this paper, we mainly use the highest resolution 3.6/4.5/8 $\mu$m data in SEIP observations or 3.4/4.6/12 $\mu$m in WISE observations.
+We used the Spitzer Enhanced Imaging Products (SEIP) from the Spitzer Heritage Archive \citep{2012Megeath} and Wide-field Infrared Survey Explorer (WISE) data \citep{Wright2010} to help classify protostars distributed throughout the region of the cores.
+The SEIP includes data from the four channels of the IRAC instrument (3.6, 4.5, 5.8 and 8 $\mu$m) and the 24 $\mu$m channel of the MIPS instrument.
+The WISE data were also observed in 3.4, 4.6, 12, and 22 $\mu$m.
+In this paper, we mainly use the highest-resolution 3.6/4.5/8 $\mu$m data in SEIP data observations or the highest-resolution 3.4/4.6/12 $\mu$m data in the WISE observations.